 Brownstown Then and Now

 I've got a lot of information of my family.
-Not only just the Browns, but you mentioned the Campbell's.
-I'm a Brown*, I'm a Campbell….
-Jackson, Johnson, Warren….I'm part of the Prather family, Stewart's, all of it….
-What blew me away was my desire–and it was a strong desire–to find out who I was. ~ Jamie Tolliver, descendent of Brown & Campbell (*William Brown was his great-great-grandfather.)
+Not only just the Browns, but you mentioned the Campbells.
+I'm a Brown, I'm a Campbell….
+Jackson, Johnson, Warren….I'm part of the Prather family, Stewarts, all of it….
+What blew me away was my desire—and it was a strong desire—to find out who I was. ~ Jamie Tolliver, descendant of Brown & Campbell (*William Brown was his great-great-grandfather.)

-The Brownstown community was founded in 1868 by William Brown, who bought ten acres here.
-William Brown had been enslaved by James Gassaway on Riffle Ford Road, but was freed before the Civil War.
-William Brown can be found in the 1870 Census in the 3rd district at 42 years old (so born 1828) with his wife, Clarissa Brown, 28 years old.
+William Brown founded the Brownstown community in 1868, when he bought ten acres there.
+He had been enslaved by James Gassaway on Riffle Ford Road, but was freed before the Civil War.
+William Brown can be found in the 1870 Census in the 3rd district at 42 years old (born in approximately 1828) with his wife, Clarissa Brown, 28 years old.

 At this point they’re listed as not owning property.
-(Did the census owner not ask?
+(Did the census taker not ask?
 Not write it down?)
 They live with Henry and Charity Lee, John (9 years old), James A. Y. (7), Harriet (5), and William T. (2).
-Their household lives next to the families of Jonathan & Maria Robertson, William & Mary Bowman, Thomas & Laura Jenkins.
+Their household lives next to the families of Jonathan and Maria Robertson, William and Mary Bowman, and Thomas and Laura Jenkins.
 (United States Census 1870)

 In the late 1800s, some of the families here worked as farm laborers and at the Black Rock Grist and Saw Mill, which had opened in 1815.
 Some may have worked on the railroad.
 There was also a dairy farm:

-My father was the first Black dairy farmer here in Montgomery County…In Germantown.
-All right.
+My father was the first Black dairy farmer here in Montgomery County…In Germantown.....
 We had 250 acres.
-It was like heaven to us. ~ Gladys Lyons, Brownstown descendent
+It was like heaven to us. ~ Gladys Lyons, Brownstown descendant

 The children here were fortunate to have a school in the community: